JahezAcademy/flutter_rocket/README.md

     const String baseUrl = 'https://jsonplaceholder.typicode.com';
     // create request object
     McRequest request = McRequest(url: baseUrl);
-    // save it, for use it from any screen by screen mc.add('request', request);
+    // save it, for use it from any screen by key mc.add('request', request);
   }